uplink42/MassMailing/README.md

 At this point you should be done manually altering the database

-4. Create some contacts  (contacts.php)
+4. Create some contacts  (/pages/contacts.php)

-5. Go to the newsletter page (newsletter.php) and fill in the required info:
+5. Go to the newsletter page (/pages/newsletter.php) and fill in the required info:

 *Subject: your e-mail subject